A password will be e-mailed to you

 Our Fees

-Our commission fees are amongst the lowest in Bali and are usually paid by the vendor.
-All properties prices we advertise on our websiteĀ have our fees included.
+Our commission fees are calculated from the by both parties final agreed sales price of a property.
+Our fees are adjusted to the usual standard fess of Bali island Bali and are paid by the vendor.
+All property prices we advertise on our website have our fees included.

-If you needĀ further detailedĀ information regarding purchasing property in Bali / Indonesia, please do not hesitate to contact us:
+If you need further detailed information regarding purchasing property in Bali / Indonesia, please do not hesitate to contact us:

 Contact Bali Property Real Estate:

-Company & Owner:Ā PT Bali Property Indah, NiĀ Kadek Monic Rustini
+Company & Owner: PT Bali Property Indah, Ni Kadek Monic Rustini

 Owner: monic@bali-property-real-estate.com, Mobile: +62.82.144440629